 READ MORE: 31 Perfect Plus Size Wedding Dresses

 15. Is There a Chance This Dress Will Be Discontinued?

 Designers do discontinue lines.
 If you’ve found a dress you like but don’t want to buy it for another few months, check it’ll still be available then.

 16. Is There a Deposit and Payment Plan or Do You Need the Entire Cost?

 Most boutiques ask for a 50% deposit and then the rest to be paid when it arrives, however, if it’s bespoke then you may need to pay for it all in one go.
 Make sure you go to an RBA-accredited boutique as they guarantee your deposit is returned should the shop go out of business involuntarily.

 17. Does This Dress Come with a Bustle?

 A bustle is buttons, a hook or ribbon added onto your dress that allows you to lift or tuck up the train.
-Without a bustle a dress is going to get stepped on all night long and be difficult for you to walk and dance in, which is why they’re highly recommended.
+Without a bustle, a long wedding dress is going to get stepped on all night long and be difficult for you to walk and dance in, which is why they’re highly recommended.